 - Kindergarten graduations, 5th grade graduations, 8th grade graduations, and high school graduations (we are a graduating, celebrating people!).

-- My kids coming home and telling me something Mr. Davis shared with them, or how much they enjoyed Friday afternoon dance party in junior high, or my youngest going on and on about the Congress of Vienna project, or how cathartic the pottery wheel and Mrs. Euler was for her emotional angst, and everything they learned and everyone they learned it from.
+- My kids coming home and telling me something Mr. Davis shared with them, or how much they enjoyed Friday afternoon dance party in middle school, or my youngest going on and on about the Congress of Vienna project, or how cathartic the pottery wheel and Mrs. Euler was for her emotional angst, and everything they learned and everyone they learned it from.

 - The pain from getting cut from the soccer team and the joy of making the cheer team, and the ecstasy of having great, lifelong school friends, the pain of being rejected and mocked by others, and the precious and lifelong lessons God taught all of us through all of that- seasons we’re not aching to repeat, but would never trade for all the world.